Multi-Coder-24/NLTI/README.md

-# Please see the Wiki for more information
+# Please see [NLTI Page](https://multi-coder-24.github.io/NLTI/) for all information